-- These reserve accounts comprise the consolidated reserves of RMB174,808,000 (2015: RMB132,769,000) in the consolidated statement of financial position. - The merger reserve of the Group represents the capital contributions from the equity holders of certain subsidiaries now comprising the Group before the completion of the Group's Reorganisation which was completed on 10 July 2015.
-The Reorganisation only involved addition of new holding entities on top of Guangzhou Great Water, the then holding company of the Group, and has not resulted in any change of economic substances. - # Pursuant to the relevant laws and regulations relating to foreign investment enterprises, a portion of the profits of certain subsidiaries in the PRC is required to be transferred to the PRC statutory surplus reserve which is restricted as to use.
+These reserve accounts comprise the consolidated reserves of RMB213,051,000 (2016: RMB174,808,000) in the consolidated statement of financial position.

+- The merger reserve of the Group represents the capital contributions from the equity holders of certain subsidiaries now comprising the Group before the completion of the Group's reorganisation (the "Reorganisation") which was completed on 10 July 2015.
+The Reorganisation only involved the addition of new holding entities on top of Great Water Guangzhou Environmental Protection Co., Ltd., the then holding company of the Group, and has not resulted in any change of economic substances. - # Pursuant to the relevant laws and regulations relating to foreign investment enterprises, a portion of the profits of certain subsidiaries in the People's Republic of China (the "PRC") is required to be transferred to the PRC statutory surplus reserve which is restricted as to use.
 These PRC entities are not required to make any further transfer when the amount of the PRC statutory surplus reserve reaches 50% of their registered capital.
-The PRC statutory surplus reserve can be used to offset their accumulated losses or to increase their registered capital, provided the remaining balance of the PRC statutory surplus reserve surplus reserve is not less than 25% of the registered capital.
+The PRC statutory surplus reserve can be used to offset their accumulated losses or to increase their registered capital, provided the remaining balance of the PRC statutory surplus reserve is not less than 25% of the registered capital.